Hard Waiver Program for International Students

 Why did U.Va. implement a hard waiver program for international students?

 The University implemented the hard waiver program to ensure compliance with University policy and federal law, to reduce the health risk of its international student population by ensuring reliable access to health care services, and to insulate international students from devastating medical charges.
 While all U.Va. students must have health insurance to remain enrolled at the University, international students are subject to additional requirements set by the federal government.
 In particular, international students with the J-1 visa status are required by law to maintain health insurance at proscribed minimum levels throughout their studies or face the loss of legal status.
 The American health care system has grown increasingly complex and costly.
 Unlike domestic students, many of whom benefit from being dependents of their parents' insurance plans, international students typically purchase insurance as the principals.
 Since many of the plans marketed abroad do not provide adequate coverage, the University has found that many international students are either uninsured or underinsured.
 This is especially perilous since international students cannot avail themselves of any public subsidies for health care, such as Medicaid or similar relief programs.
-This has tragically led to international students being forced to leave the University in recent years.

 Which international students are subject to the hard waiver program?